Recession proof business: Tips to prepare and build a resilient company

 7. Making decisions at speed

-Besides their usual ups and downs, Cowling says economies can be upset by things like trade wars, actual wars and pandemics – all of which have either happened or are happening right now.
-That leaves a lot of uncertainty on the table.
+Cowling says economies can be disrupted by trade wars, wars, and pandemics – all of which have happened recently.
+This creates uncertainty for your business.

 "Businesses already juggling the impacts of high inflation, low unemployment, and slowing sales may feel overwhelmed," says Southall.
 "They don't know what to focus on, or what's coming next."